MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/rebuild-sysvol-tree-and-content-in-a-domain.md

 ### Summary of the steps

-The following is a summarized list of steps that are performed in a hub or branch restart:
+The following list summarizes the steps that are performed in a hub or branch restart:

 1. Stop the FRS on all domain controllers in the domain.